stuartlogan82/twilio-worldpay/README.md

 ## Prerequisites

+- **Make sure that you use a PCI Enabled project so that DTMF and logs are not collected in Twilio's systems.** Turn it on under [Programmable Voice Settings](https://www.twilio.com/console/voice/settings)
 - Setup a [Worldpay Account](https://online.worldpay.com/signup)
 - Go to [Settings -> Keys](https://online.worldpay.com/settings/keys) and make a note of the Service Key
 - Optional: Setup and Configure the **gcloud** command line tool so that you can deploy to [Google AppEngine](https://cloud.google.com/sdk/gcloud/reference/app)